 We’ve all been there…

-At one time or another, you’ll encounter Brown Algae in your aquarium.
+At one time or another, you’ll see brown stuff growing in your fish tank!

 Unfortunately, Brown Algae can cause a variety of problems in your aquarium.

-For one thing, cleaning your tank takes a bit more effort because it clings to things in your tank like the gravel, glass, and decorations.
+For one thing, cleaning your tank takes a bit more effort because it clings to things in your tanks like the gravel, glass, and decorations.

 Second, it looks horrible and contributes to the overall uncleanliness of your aquarium.